V3x4g0n/V3X4G0N/README.md

 ─── ⋆⋅☆⋅⋆ ────

-The is page is mostly made for ponytown, but includes general info aswell..
+This is page is mostly made for ponytown, but includes general info aswell..

 Elias // Vex ,, he/them/any !! ,, Nicknames are very welcome!